 3. Coding in Isolation

 A lot of beginners do not interact with the other developer or the programming communities due to imposter syndrome or some other reason.
-This is one of the common and big mistakes most of the programmers make.
+This is one of the common and big mistakes most programmers make.
 During the journey of learning to code, it’s always good to embrace the programming community to learn from each other.
-Stackoverflow, Reddit, etc all these online platforms not just helps in getting the solution for the coding related problems but also helps in learning the best coding approach from the top programmers sitting across the world.
+Stackoverflow, Reddit, etc all these online platforms not just helps in getting the solution for the coding-related problems but also helps in learning the best coding approach from the top programmers sitting across the world.

-Collaborating with the other programmers and sharing your knowledge is the sign of good programmers.
+Collaborating with the other programmers and sharing your knowledge is a sign of good programmers.
 Stay active on these platforms as much as you can and don’t feel apprehensive about attending events or commenting on these online platforms.
 Taking part in the coding conversation, working on some projects with other programmers is one of the best ways to improve and build the skills.

 4. Doubting on Your knowledge and Ability When You See the Errors

-Getting the error message is the part of programming but as a beginner, you should not allow yourself to get affected with these error messages.
+Getting the error message is the part of programming but as a beginner, you should not allow yourself to get affected by these error messages.
 Screwing up in coding is quite normal and it’s ok to make mistakes in coding.
 When you keep trying to solve these errors from different resources you become much better at coding and you become much better at debugging.
-You start understanding why your code is giving this error message, what they mean and how they can help you solve problems.
+You start understanding why your code is giving this error message, what they mean and how it can help you solve problems.
 It takes some time to learn the error message and understand the pattern to fix the coding problem.

-It’s not the sign that you’re a bad programmer if you find the error message on the screen.
+It’s not a sign that you’re a bad programmer if you find the error message on the screen.
 When you see the error message, firstly you need to find out its meaning and then you need to approach the problem step by step to fix the problem.
 Search on google about the error message, take the help of the online community, try an alternate solution, if it doesn’t work try the next one.
 This way you learn the pattern of fixing the error and you also become better at coding and debugging eventually.

 5. Ask for Help in a Wrong Way

 At some point in time, every beginner gets stuck in some coding problems during the learning phase of programming.
 It’s quite common and asking for help from someone is ok.
-A lot of beginners don’t get a clear and concise answer for their problems because they don’t understand how to ask the question in a right and constructive way.
+A lot of beginners don’t get a clear and concise answer for their problems because they don’t understand how to ask the question in the right and constructive way.
 They don’t understand what details they should provide, how to phrase a question, how to explain what solution they have tried, and how things are connected in their code.
 Remember that whatever community (StackOverflow, Reddit) you’re visiting to ask your question, ask that in the right way to get the correct solution quickly and easily.
 Below are some points to keep in mind to ask the question in the right way…

 - Overcommunicate details that you see in your code.
 Include additional details someone might want to know, but don’t provide irrelevant information.